 As Advent begins, the Church's eucharistic Scriptures invite us to come home.
 Isaiah exhorts us to come to God's house (Is 2:3, 5).
 Jesus prophesies that "many will come...and will find a place" in His kingdom (Mt 8:11).
 Jesus invites us to Himself, saying: "Come to Me" (Mt 11:28).

 However, these voices aren't the only ones inviting us to come.
 Merchants relentlessly persuade us to come to their stores, visit Santa, and spend lots of money.
 Relatives, co-workers, and friends want us to come to "holiday" parties.

-Turn off the voices on the TV and radio, and listen to God's voice in Scripture.
+Turn off the voices on the TV, radio, and Internet.
+Listen to God's voice in Scripture.
 Put Jesus at the top of your Christmas list.
 Each day of Advent, make it a priority to come to God's Christmas party, that is, Holy Mass, the banquet of the Lamb.
 Those who come to God's house "overcome the world" (see Jn 16:33).
 Come, let us go to the house of the Lord (Ps 122:1).
 "O come, let us adore Him."